Studenica Monastery

-Stefan Nemanja, the founder of the medieval Serb state, founded the monastery in 1190.
-The monastery's fortified walls encompass two churches: the Church of the Virgin, and the Church of the King, both of which were built using white marble.
-The monastery is best known for its collection of 13th- and 14th century Byzantine-style fresco paintings.

-Studenica was declared Monument of Culture of Exceptional Importance in 1979, and it is protected by Republic of Serbia, and in 1986 UNESCO included Studenica monastery on the list of World Heritage Sites, with the description:
+Studenica was declared a Monument of Culture of Exceptional Importance in 1979, and is protected by the Republic of Serbia.
+In 1986 UNESCO included Studenica monastery on the list of World Heritage Sites, with the description:

 History

 The monastery Studenica, dedicated to the Presentation of the Holy Virgin, is the mother-church of all Serbian temples.
 It was constructed over a quite long period of time.
 The first stage of works were completed by the spring of 1196, when Stefan Nemanja abdicated and took monastic vows at the monastery.
 When he later left for Hilandar, his son and successor Stefan took over the care of Studenica.
 Nemanja died in Hilandar in 1199.
 Nemanja's third son Rastko (Saint Sava), after reconciling with his brothers Stefan and Vukan, moved Nemanja's relics to Studenica.
 Under guardianship of Sava, Studenica became the political, cultural and spiritual center of medieval Serbia.

 Studenica enjoyed continual care by the members of the Nemanjić dynasty.
 King Radoslav added a splendid narthex to the church in 1235.
 King Milutin built a small but lovely church dedicated to saints Joachim and Anna.

 Since the fall of the last of the medieval Serbian states in 1459, the Turks often assaulted the monastery.
 The first of the significant restorations of the damage took place in 1569, when the frescoes in the Church of the Virgin were repainted.
 In the early 17th century, an earthquake and a fire befell the monastery, and historical documents and a significant part of the artistic heritage were destroyed and lost forever.